 There are different workshops and courses available for families who might want to learn more about alcohol or other drug use or mental health.

-InFocus is a six week group program by Family Drug and Gambling Help in Victoria.
-The group runs weekly online or in local community settings, usually in the evening.
+InFocus is an education program by Family Drug and Gambling Help through SHARC.
+If offers practical information, coping strategies, life skills and an opportunity to connect with people with shared experiences.
 It covers topics such as ‘stages of change’, guilt and worry, setting boundaries, and planning for the future.

 - To book into InFocus, phone Family Drug and Gambling Help at SHARC on 1300 660 068.

 - For more information about InFocus, visit the Family Drug and Gambling Help website

 Family Drug Support: Stepping Stones